 As a result, most doctors will recommend surgery to remove them as soon as possible, and the operation is considered safe for infants as young as several weeks old.

 Amblyopia is another condition that is generally easy to identify.

 It is often referred to by the more common term of “lazy eye,” and it occurs when one eye is weaker than the other, causing it to turn inward or outward, or in some cases, track differently than the dominant eye.

 There are many causes for this condition: it could be that the pathway between the brain and the eye is weak, for example, or your child could suffer from strabismus, whereby the muscles around the eyes don’t work together properly to ensure that both eyes focus on the same object.

-Whatever the case, it is important to have your child assessed immediately so that the problem can be corrected and your child has the best opportunity for vision to develop correctly.
+Whatever the case, it is important to have your child assessed immediately so that the problem can be corrected.
+Your child has the best opportunity for vision to develop correctly.

 Many children also develop common vision problems like nearsightedness (myopia), farsightedness (hyperopia), and/or astigmatism.

 All of these may be corrected with glasses, contact lenses, or surgery (although you must do your homework to find a laser eye surgeon who has worked with children before).